Combined pill

 Vomiting and diarrhea from the pill

-Severe diarrhoea (with a frequency of about 6- 8 watery stools a day) can also impair the pills' absorption, thereby altering its effectiveness.
+Severe diarrhoea (with a frequency of about 6- 8 watery stools a day) can also impair the pills' absorption, altering its effectiveness.
 If you experience this, ensure that you use extra contraceptive devices like condoms until at least 2 days after you have recovered.

-Who can make use of the combined pill?
+Who can make use of the Combined pill?

 These pills are not recommended for or should not be taken by women who